np-codey/ArmorAffectsMovement/README.md

 * Walk and run speed is affected by the total weight of what you have equipped, mitigated by strength.
 There is an option to make this effect even stronger, or weaker.
 * Jump height is affected by the total weight of what you have equipped.
+* Climb skill is affected by the total weight of what you have equipped; heavy armors making climbing extremely difficult.
 * Base jump height has been boosted, to give light armor users more acrobatic ability.
 There is an option to bring this back down to vanilla level.
 * Horse and cart travel should be the usual speed, to avoid travel tedium.